Floating shelves look simple but require the right hardware for your wall type. Here's what works on drywall, plaster, brick, and concrete.

 We install small mounted items like floating shelves, framed art, and mirrors starting at $50, and larger mounted pieces starting at $150 — on any wall type.
 If you're dealing with tricky walls, check out our guide on mounting a TV without studs for more on plaster and non-standard wall situations.

 How much weight can floating shelves hold?
-It depends on the shelf, the wall type, and the hardware.
-Most shelves come with a weight rating from the manufacturer — follow that.
-The wall type matters too: drywall with studs holds well, plaster is manageable with the right anchors and L-shaped brackets, and NYCHA needs extra care because the walls are thin.
+It depends on the shelf, wall type, and hardware.
+Most shelves come with a weight rating — follow it.
+Drywall with studs holds well.
+Plaster is manageable with the right anchors and L-shaped brackets.
+NYCHA needs extra care because the surface layer is thin.
 For NYCHA, use L-shaped brackets and keep the load light.

 Why do my floating shelves keep falling?
 The two most common causes: wrong anchors for the wall type (especially plastic anchors in plaster) and overloading.
 If a shelf fell, inspect the anchor hole — if the plaster crumbled around it, you need stud mounting or L-shaped brackets with more anchor points.
 If the anchor pulled clean out of drywall, you need toggle anchors or a stud.

 Do I need a stud finder for floating shelves?
 Yes, always.
-Even if you end up using toggle anchors, knowing where the studs are tells you where your strongest anchor points are.
+Even if you end up using toggle anchors, knowing where the studs are tells you your strongest anchor points.
 Some stud finders also detect metal pipes and live wires — worth having before you drill.

 Can floating shelves go on any wall?
 Yes, with the right hardware — drywall, plaster, brick, concrete, even tile.
 The hardware and technique change with the wall type.
 The mistake people make is using drywall hardware on non-drywall walls.
 Match the anchor to the wall material and it will hold.